AlexELEC/AE-AML/README.md

 **Issues & Support**

-Please report issues via the AlexELEC [Forum](http://forum.alexelec.in.ua).
+Please report issues via the AlexELEC [Forum](https://forum.alexelec.tv).
+(It is in Russian language)

 **License**